 Faculty of Science

 The Faculty of Science is a successor of the Faculty of Biological Sciences founded in 1991.
-FS offers undergraduate, graduate and post-graduate study in an array of biological disciplines, and since 2007 extended by several other fields of science (chemistry, physics, mathematics, informatics).
+FS offers undergraduate, graduate and post-graduate study in an array of biological disciplines, and since 2007 has extended to include several other fields of science (chemistry, physics, mathematics, informatics).

 The three-year Bachelor’s Programmes supply students with the basic knowledge necessary either for subsequent Master’s studies or for practical professional employment.
-Students choose from either the “Introductory Biology Programme” (preparation for further studies in Biology or Biology for future teachers), “Biophysics”, “Chemistry and Chemistry for future teachers“, “Applied mathematics“, “Mathematic for future teachers“, “Physics and Physics for future teachers“, “Measuring and computer technology“ or from professionally orientated programmes, – “Ecology and Environmental Care”, “Biomedical Laboratory Techniques” or “Applied informatics”.
-These programmes are conducted in the Czech language only, although the students are required to achieve a knowledge of English sufficient to allow them to study from English textbooks.
-In addition to the study programmes conducted in Czech, the Faculty of Scienceoffers an elite Bachelor’s programmes of “Biological chemistry” and “Bioinformatics” running in English.
-The study programmes is carried out within a bilateral cross-border collaboration between the Johannes Kepler University in Linz (Austria) and the Faculty of Science of the University of South Bohemia in České Budějovice.
-The programmme “Biological chemistry” represents an alternative extension of modern molecular, cellular and structural biology towards biochemistry, bio-organic chemistry, and biophysics.
+Students choose from either the “Introductory Biology Programme” (preparation for further studies in Biology or Biology for future teachers), “Biophysics”, “Chemistry and Chemistry for future teachers“, “Applied Mathematics“, “Mathematics for future teachers“, “Physics and Physics for future teachers“, “Measuring and Computer Technology“ or from the professionally orientated programmes, – “Ecology and Environmental Care”, “Biomedical Laboratory Techniques”, “Mechatronics“ and “Applied informatics”.
+These programmes are conducted in the Czech language only, although the students are required to achieve a sufficient knowledge of English to allow them to study from English textbooks.
+In addition to the study programmes conducted in Czech, the Faculty of Science offers the elite Bachelor’s programmes of “Biological chemistry” and “Bioinformatics” running in English.
+These study programmes are carried out within a bilateral cross-border collaboration between the Johannes Kepler University in Linz (Austria) and the Faculty of Science of the University of South Bohemia in České Budějovice.

-The Master’s programmes are open to any student who has successfully finished a Bachelor’s programme in biology or related fields at any university.
+The Master’s programmes are open to any student who has successfully completed a Bachelor’s programme in biology or related fields at any university.
 Applicants are accepted on a competitive basis, depending on their results in the admission examination.
-They may enter different study fields – “Biological chemistry”, “Biophysics”, “Botany”, “Clinical Biology”, “Ecology”, “Experimental Biology”, “Parasitology”, “Zoology”, “Physics” or “Mathematics for future teachers”.
-Since 2008 it has also been possible to study individual study programmes in combinations offered for double-major and teacher training courses.
-Most of these programmes are conducted in Czech only, some also in English and the number of English versions is expected to grow.
-Students gain more theoretical knowledge in their field of specialization and also produce a diploma thesis which should result in a paper to be published in the appropriate regular international scientific journal.
-Due to the growing interest in exchange programmes for students (such as Socrates/Erasmus) in Europe or even further afield, the programmes offer foreign students a set of half-year courses with a number of interconnected topics.
+They may enter different study fields – “Applied Informatics“, “Biological chemistry”, “Biophysics”, “Botany”, “Clinical Biology”, “Ecology”, “Experimental Biology”, “Environmental Chemistry“, “Parasitology”, “Zoology”, or “Physical Measurements and Modelling“.
+Since 2008, it has also been possible to study individual study programmes in combinations offered for double-major and teacher training courses.
+Most of these programmes are conducted in Czech only, but some are also in English and the number of English versions is expected to increase.
+Students gain more theoretical knowledge in their field of specialization and also produce a diploma thesis which should result in a paper to be published in an appropriate regular international scientific journal.
+Due to the growing interest in exchange programmes for students (such as Socrates/Erasmus) in Europe or even further afield, the programmes offer a set of half-year courses with a number of interconnected topics to foreign students.

 The Doctoral level may be of particular interest to foreign students.
-The Ph.D. study fields are in Structure and more details on individual programmes are provided on the pages indicated.
+The Ph.D. study fields are shown in the table below and more details on individual programmes are provided on the pages indicated.